Isla Aguada Campeche: Top Things to Do and Explore

 In this museum, you will learn all about history.
 It has three rooms, one of which presents the underwater archaeological exhibition of INAH.

-It also has a library with about 2,800 copies, games, and a small kiosk where you can spend an incredible and relaxing afternoon full of culture.
+It also has a library with about 2,800 copies, games, and a small kiosk where you can spend an incredibly relaxing afternoon full of culture.

 Not to mention the panoramic view it offers when you go up to the viewpoint and take spectacular pictures.